tobbibias/BigData/README.md

-# BigData
+# BigData Project 2
-Repository for my BigData course from Hiof.
+Repository for project number two for my bigdata course from Hiof.